-13.3.7 Decontamination Water and Sludge
+13.3.7 Decontamination Water and Soil Sediments/Mud

-Decontamination water and sludge (soil sediments/mud) will be generated during cleaning of the drilling and sampling equipment.
+Decontamination water and soil sediments/mud will be generated during cleaning of the drilling and sampling equipment.
 The expected volumes to be generated are contained in Table 13.2.
 The water will be collected for treatment, characterized as required, and disposed of in accordance with the KPDES permit requirements.
-The sludge will be dewatered using a filter press and will be properly characterized for disposal.
+The soil sediments/mud will be dewatered and properly characterized for disposal.